wavemaker/docs/learn/app-development/deployment/app-integration-with-aws-cdn.md

 - Go to bucket properties, enable static website hosting.
 [![static website enable](/learn/assets/wme-setup/s3-static-website-enable.png)](/learn/assets/wme-setup/s3-static-website-enable.png)

-- If the web application loaded in one domain and the frontend code in s3 loaded with a different CDN domain, the user will receive error No 'Access-Control-Allow-Origin' header is present on the requested resource.so to selectively allow cross-origin access to your Amazon S3 resources add CORS rules in the bucket permission section.for more details visit [aws s3 cors](https://docs.aws.amazon.com/AmazonS3/latest/dev/cors.html)
+- If the web application loaded in one domain and the frontend code in s3 loaded with a different CDN domain, then the end user will receive error No 'Access-Control-Allow-Origin' header is present on the requested resource.
+So to selectively allow cross-origin access to your Amazon S3 resources add CORS rules in the bucket permission section.
+If website content requires CORS, then add rules in the bucket permission section.
+For more details visit [aws s3 cors](https://docs.aws.amazon.com/AmazonS3/latest/dev/cors.html)

 ```json
 CORS example